mxk105620/credit_card_fraud_detection/README.md

 Outcome:

-The random forest model with undersampling had the best precision and F1 score of all models.
+Through thorough data exploration, the team identified key characteristics, including transaction amounts and time intervals, and observed a higher mean for fraud transactions.
+We found that the random forest model with undersampling had the best precision and F1 score of all models.